 CoinSpot is headquartered in Melbourne, Australia, whereas Coinbase doesn't actually have a registered head office – instead, it is a "remote-first" business.

-CoinSpot is registered with Australian regulatory body AUSTRAC, so complies with anti-money laundering (AML), know your customer (KYC) and counter-terrorism financing (CTF) protocols.
-Coinbase, on the other hand, is not registered with the Australian regulator, which restricts the fiat deposit and withdrawal methods available on the platform.
+Both CoinSpot and Coinbase are registered with Australian regulatory body AUSTRAC, so comply with anti-money laundering (AML), know your customer (KYC) and counter-terrorism financing (CTF) protocols.

 Both exchanges support earning features, giving investors the potential to earn passive income on their assets, as well as the option to place a recurring order.
 Coinbase's global platform has a number of features that aren't available in Australia, including a credit card with in-built rewards.
 CoinSpot also allows its user base to purchase crypto "bundles" instead of singular coins, much like a traditional ETF.